-Provided that the [Union Minister of Finance]1 may authorize the import of such spirit without the payment of that duty at the port of importation when, the spirit is to be delivered into a warehouse appointed by the [Union Minister of Finance]1 in this behalf, and the excise-duty thereon is to be paid on the, removal of the spirit from a warehouse so appointed.
+Provided that the [Union Minister for Planning and Finance]1 may authorize the import of such spirit without the payment of that duty at the port of importation when, the spirit is to be delivered into a warehouse appointed by the [Union Minister for Planning and Finance]1 in this behalf, and the excise-duty thereon is to be paid on the removal of the spirit from a warehouse so appointed.

-Removal for local consump tion of spirit intended for exportation.
+Removal for local consumption of spirit intended for exportation.